jingyuanchan/CVPR_AICity_2021_Anomaly_Detection/README.md

 ##
-If you have any questions or issues in using this code, please feel free to contact us. (jchen157@u.rochester.edu and yuchen_yang@whu.edu.cn)
+If you have any question, please feel free to contact us. (jchen157@u.rochester.edu and yuchen_yang@whu.edu.cn)